Skip to content

 • Use the smallest size and lowest resolution that makes the image still useful (this reduces download cost for users with poor bandwidth).

-• New images should be created in a sub-folder of /assets/ by default (so they can be shared between translations).
+• New images should be created in a sub-folder of /assets/ (so they can be shared between translations).

 3. Content: